-Protocols exist that utilise bit-commitment to play poker [34].
+Protocols exist that utilise bit-commitment to play poker [27].
 They offer a bit-commitment scheme using commutative encryption algorithms based on modular arithmetic.
 This scheme works by each player encrypting cards, and decrypting in a different order as to obscure the value of the actual cards until all players have decrypted.

 However, almost all well-documented encryption schemes are not commutative.
-One alternative is to use a well-known one-way function, such as SHA [28], with randomly generated salts.
+One alternative is to use some well-known one-way function, such as SHA, with randomly generated salts.

-2.1.2 Bit-commitment with one-way functions
+Bit-commitment with one-way functions